MicrosoftDocs/PowerShell-Docs/developer/format/selectioncondition-element-for-entryselectedby-for-enumerableexpansion-format.md

 - The selection condition must specify a least one property name or a script block, but cannot specify both.

-- The selection condition can specify any number of .NET Framework types or selection sets, but cannot specify both.
+- The selection condition can specify any number of .NET types or selection sets, but cannot specify both.

 For more information about how to use selection conditions, see [Defining Conditions for Diplaying Data](./defining-conditions-for-displaying-data.md).